11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Casablanca

-Enjoy your road trip on a scenic journey from Essaouira to Casablanca, traversing diverse landscapes and coastal vistas.
+Enjoy a scenic road trip from Essaouira to Casablanca, traversing diverse landscapes and stunning coastal vistas.
 Departing Essaouira, follow the Atlantic coast northward, passing quaint fishing villages and golden beaches.
-Stop at Sidi Kaouki, renowned for its windswept dunes and surfing opportunities, where you can take in panoramic views of the ocean.
-Continue along the coastal road, marveling at rugged cliffs and crashing waves, before reaching El Jadida, a charming seaside town with Portuguese influences.
+Stop at Sidi Kaouki, famous for its windswept dunes and surfing opportunities, and take in panoramic views of the ocean.
+Continue along the coastal road, marveling at rugged cliffs and crashing waves, before arriving in El Jadida, a charming seaside town with Portuguese influences.
 Explore the historic medina and the impressive Portuguese cistern before resuming your journey.
-As you approach Casablanca, Morocco's cosmopolitan hub, catch glimpses of the city's iconic landmarks, including the Hassan II Mosque, with its towering minaret overlooking the Atlantic Ocean.
-Conclude your scenic drive with a taste of Casablanca's vibrant culture and bustling city life.
+As you approach Casablanca, Morocco’s cosmopolitan hub, catch glimpses of the city’s iconic landmarks, including the Hassan II Mosque, whose towering minaret overlooks the Atlantic Ocean.
+Conclude your scenic drive with a taste of Casablanca’s vibrant culture and bustling city life.

 8 hours Admission ticket free